strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

     kubectl create secret generic kafka-client-truststore -n clients --from-file=./kafka-client-truststore.p12

 Now, that we have the client truststore available, we can define the pod.

-Note, the environment variables that we set.
+Note the environment variables that we set.

 CLASSPATH puts the necessary Strimzi OAuth 2.0 client libraries on the classpath when running Kafka CLI tools.
 These libraries are already present in Strimzi Kafka image.